sivaprasadnk/random_number_keypad/README.md

 # RandomNumberKeypad

-`RandomNumberKeypad` is a customizable Flutter widget that provides a secure numeric keypad with randomly positioned keys for PIN input.
-It is designed to enhance user security by shuffling the keypad layout after every use.
-The widget allows for masked or visible PIN entry and supports various PIN lengths.
+`RandomNumberKeypad`  is a customizable Flutter widget that provides a secure numeric keypad for PIN input.
+It features an optional randomization of keys to enhance user security, shuffling the keypad layout after every use when enabled.
+The widget supports masked or visible PIN entry, allows various PIN lengths, and provides extensive customization options for appearance and behavior.

 ## Features
 - Numeric keypad with random key positions.